abugher/control-center/README.md

     git clone --recurse-submodules git@github.com:abugher/control_center.git

+**Bug:** This only works for contributors to the repo, because submodules are all specified by the SSH path, and only contributors can access a github repo by SSH, even if the repo is public.

 There are also several untracked subdirectories, named starting with "sensitive\_", as reflected by *.gitignore* .
 Some code may not work unless those are populated.